contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-compose.md

 example_redis.test.default [10.22.1.26] 6375 (?) : Connection timed out
 ```

-Note that in above output, ports 6377-6379 are not `Connection timed out`, which means that network is
+Note that ports 6377-6379 are `open`, which means that network is
-not dropping the packet towards target example_redis service
+not dropping packets sent to the target `example_redis` service.

-Let's cleanup/stop the composition, before moving to other things
+3\.
+Stop and clean up the demo environment:

 ```
 $ contiv-compose stop
 ```

-### 4. Verifying that only allowed networks are permitted
+### 4. Verifying Network Policy

-For a composition that attempts to speicfy a network that is not permitted for it, contiv-compose will error out.
+If a composition attempts to specify a network forbidden to it, contiv-compose produces an error.

-For this we'll create a production network.
+1\.
+Create a "production" network:

 ```
 $ netctl net create -s 10.33.1.0/24 production